 Custom Drag Image

-If you want to display a custom image while dragging, you can set it using event.dataTransfer.setDragImage()
+If you want to display a custom image while dragging, you can set it using event.dataTransfer.setDragImage().
+This allows you to provide a more intuitive or branded experience during the drag operation.

 If you want to display specific DOM elements while dragging, you can do it like this: